KevinMarquette/kevinmarquette.github.io/_posts/2017-12-29-Powershell-what-is-pwsh.md

 date: 2017-12-29
 tags: [PowerShell,pwsh]
 share-img: "http://kevinmarquette.github.io/img/share-img/2017-12-29-Powershell-what-is-pwsh.png"
+question: "What is pwsh?"
+answer: "The pwsh.exe process is the new name for PowerShell starting with version 6.0."
 ---

-The `pwsh.exe` process is the new name for PowerShell starting in version 6.0.
+The `pwsh.exe` process is the new name for PowerShell starting with version 6.0.
 At the time of this writing, PowerShell 6.0 is only a release candidate.
 But it is already known that the executable is changing names from `powershell.exe` to `pwsh.exe`.
 Let's take a look at this executable.
 <!--more-->

 # Index